What case information is available?

 - Associated case numbers and type of relationship between the cases,

 - Name and address of counsel,

 - Motion/document/order description, file date, by and against parties, ruling description and date, and

 - Scheduled event date, time, department, type, result type and date, notice print date and reset date.

 How up-to-date is the information on the CD?

-The data provided will be a compilation of the data from the civil case management system contained on the Court’s Case Info website through the last complete quarter preceding the date of any request.
+The data provided will be a compilation of the data from the civil case management system contained on the Court’s Case Information Portal through the last complete quarter preceding the date of any request.
 The bulk data disk will be updated on a quarterly basis shortly after the end of each quarter.

 The information will be available in tab delimited ASCII text format and will be accompanied by a data dictionary defining each of the data elements.
-While the Court attempts to keep the information on the Case Info web site current and accurate, this data is not the official record of the Court and the Court is not responsible for any mistakes, errors or inaccuracies contained on the public website or the disk.
+While the Court attempts to keep the information on the Case Information Portal current and accurate, this data is not the official record of the Court and the Court is not responsible for any mistakes, errors or inaccuracies contained on the public website or the disk.